-From 1 April 2013, the regime around the income that local councils collect from NNDR or Business Rates changed following the introduction of the Business Rates Retention Scheme.
-Instead of paying NNDR to the central pool, local authorities retain a proportion of the total collectable rates due.
 For Chichester the local share is 40%.
 The remainder is distributed to the other preceptors; central government (50%) and West Sussex County Council (10%).

-The business rates shares payable were estimated before the start of the financial year as £20.785m to Central Government, £4.157m to West Sussex County Council, and £16.627m to Chichester District Council.
-These sums have been paid in 2013-14 and charged to the collection fund in the year.
+The business rates shares payable were estimated before the start of the financial year as £21.278m to Central Government, £4.256m to West Sussex County Council, and £17.022m to Chichester District Council.
+These sums have been paid in 2014-15 and charged to the collection fund in the year.

-When the Business Rates Retention Scheme was introduced, the government set a business rates baseline for each authority identifying the expected level of retained business rates and a top up or tariff amount to ensure that all authorities receive their baseline funding amount.
+As part of the Scheme, the government set a business rates baseline for each authority identifying the expected level of retained business rates and a top up or tariff amount to ensure that all authorities receive their baseline funding amount.
 Tariffs payable to Central Government are used to pay the tops ups to those authorities who do not receive their baseline funding amount.
-In respect of Chichester, the council was required to make a tariff payment of £14.727m from its General Fund in 2013-14.
+In respect of Chichester, the council was required to make a tariff payment of £15.014m from its General Fund in 2014-15.

 In addition to the top up, a safety net figure is calculated at 92.5% of the baseline funding amount which ensures that authorities are protected to this level of business rates income.
-The safety net figure for Chichester is £1.820m.
-The council did not qualify for a safety net payment in 2013-14.
+The safety net figure for Chichester is £1.855m.
+The council did not qualify for a safety net payment in 2014-15.

-From 2013-14, councils are also liable for refunding ratepayers who have successfully appealed against the business rates charged to their businesses, in their proportionate share.
-A provision has therefore been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2014.
-The total provision charged to the collection fund for 2013-14 has been calculated at £2.081m.
+Councils are also liable for refunding ratepayers who have successfully appealed against the business rates charged to their businesses, in their proportionate share.
+A provision has therefore been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2015.
+The total provision required at 31 March 2015 has been calculated at £3.146m.

-The total non-domestic rateable value at the 31 March 2014 was £109,232,878 (compared with £108,553,086 on 31 March 2013).
-The national multipliers for 2013-14 were 47.1p (45.8p in 2012-13) for the standard non-domestic rating multiplier, and 46.2p (45.0p in 2012-13) for qualifying small businesses.
+The total non-domestic rateable value at the 31 March 2015 was £110,437,297 (compared with £109,232,878 on 31 March 2014).
+The national multipliers for 2014-15 were 48.2p (47.1p in 2013-14) for the standard non-domestic rating multiplier, and 47.1p (46.2.0p in 2013-14) for qualifying small businesses.

-The surplus or deficit on the Collection Fund for business rates at the end of the year is required to be distributed to or made good by contributions from the Council, West Sussex County Council and the government in relation to business rates in a subsequent financial year.
+The surplus or deficit on the Collection Fund for business rates at the end of the year is required to be distributed to or made good by contributions from the Council, West Sussex

+County Council and the government in relation to business rates in a subsequent financial year.